marcksm/rest-api/README.md

 ## Demo:

-Check demo deployed in Google Cloud Computer Engine of the API on the link below:
+Check out demo deployed in Google Cloud Computer Engine of the API on the link below:

 http://35.227.122.182:4000